pulumi/pulumi-hugo/themes/default/content/learn/_index.md

 ---
 title: Learn Pulumi
+description: |
-description: Courses, tutorials, examples, and more to help you get the most out of Pulumi.
+    Courses, tutorials, examples, and more to help you get the most out of Pulumi.
+meta_desc: |
-meta_desc: Courses, tutorials, examples, and more to help you get the most out of Pulumi.
+    Courses, tutorials, examples, and more to help you get the most out of Pulumi.
 menu:
     header:
         weight: 0 # Change this to 4 to have LEARN appear in the header bar.
         identifier: learn
         name: Learn
 modules:
-    title: Modules
+    title: Pathways
     description: |
-        Here's a bit of text that'll go at the top of the page.
-It's intended to give you some information, as text generally is, and to introduce you to what you're looking at, and uh, you know, such as.
+        Pathways are learning progressions that you can follow to learn more about using Pulumi.
 tutorials:
     title: Tutorials
     description: |
-        Here's a bit of text that'll go along with this section.
-It'll have a little info, etc.
-        You get the idea.
+        Tutorials are series of hands-on activities that help you along your learning journey with Pulumi.

 overview: |
     Welcome to Learn Pulumi!
-These tutorials are guided lessons that take you through a series of steps to complete a project or task.
-Learn tutorials are meant to teach you all the concepts of Pulumi through real life examples.
-Start with Pulumi Fundamentals if you have no cloud experience, otherwise feel free to start with one of the cloud specific fundamentals.
+The learning pathways here will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.
+In each tutorial, you'll complete a series of steps while exploring Pulumi to complete a project or build a system.
+Start with Pulumi Fundamentals to get comfortable with the vocabulary, and then head to one of the cloud-specific tutorials to get farther down your learning pathway.

 # Exclude from search-engine indexing for now.
 block_external_search_index: true